IRCC Charter of Membership

 4. Promoting the sharing of information and the pooling of resources to aid research and development of commonly-needed components of a ‘best current practice’ building regulatory system;

-5. Providing guidance and support for members in their development and implementation of ‘best current practice’ building regulatory systems;
+5. Providing guidance and feedback for members in their development and implementation of ‘best current practice’ building regulatory systems;

-6. Providing benefit to countries embarking on ‘best current practice’ building regulation development, by providing guidance and support materials, thus minimising potential duplication;
+6. Providing benefit to countries embarking on ‘best current practice’ building regulation development, by providing guidance and reference materials, thus minimising potential duplication;

 7. Developing ‘best current practice’ building regulatory systems that cultivate productivity, competitiveness and innovation; and